JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/README.md

 The `oauth2PermissionScopes` collection contained a custom delegated scope published by the legacy application.

 > ![Legacy Application Exposed API Scope](evidence/07-legacy-api-scope.png)
-> *Highlighted: the API configuration exposes the custom delegated scope `Legacy.Sync`, creating a permission that another application can request on behalf of a user.*
+> *Highlighted: the legacy application's API configuration contains an enabled custom delegated scope, `Legacy.Sync`, establishing an additional OAuth access path.*

 Publishing an API scope allows another application to request delegated access to the legacy application as a protected resource.